Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Specific f(Q) Models

-In addition to the $f(Q)$ models, we propose a flexible phenomenological model to study whether it is possible to solve the Hubble constant tension and BAO anomalies at the background level, and if so what form such a solution would take.
-The proposed model is
+In addition to the $f(Q)$ models, we propose three flexible phenomenological models to study whether it is possible to solve the Hubble constant tension and BAO anomalies at the background level, and if so, what form such a solution would take.
+The proposed models are

-with $z_2 \equiv k z_1$.
-This model has six free parameters, with the $A$ exponential term introducing a correction that allows for faster accelerated expansion at late-times.
-The measured Hubble constant would be $H_0 = H_{0 \Lambda CDM} + A$.
-The $B$ term is designed to compensate a higher $H(z)$ at low $z$ with a lower $H(z)$ at high $z$, allowing models with $A > 0$ to preserve the comoving distance to recombination and thereby retain consistency with the CMB.